mctools/ncrystal/docs/ncmat_doc.md

 ## The @DEBYETEMPERATURE section ##

 Either a single number, the global Debye temperature, must be provided, or one for each of the elements in the material.
-Each element must be on separate line.
+Each element must be on a separate line.
+Note that the concept "global Debye temperature" in this sense, just implies that the same value will be applied to all elements.

 ## Historical note about the v1 format parsers ##